jt14den/swc-tt-lecture-notes/02-novice.md

         * Both set the stage for **introducing functions**
         * Explicitly referring back to **pipes and filters** when introducing functions helps solidify both ideas

-## Building Useful Mental Models
+## How knowledge gets in the way

 * There are many **positive** strategies for building mental models: analogies, stories, role-play, and diagrams are ways to represent a structure that can be used as a model

 * **However** there's a greater challenges to creating mental models:

 > It ain't what you don't know that gets you into trouble.
 > It's what you know for sure that just ain't so.
 > — Mark Twain

 * Clearing up **learners misconceptions** is as important as presenting them with correct information.
 * Their misconceptions may fall into three categories:
-      * Simple **factual errors**, such as believing that Portland is the capital of Oregon (it's salem).
+    * Simple **factual errors**, such as believing that Joburg is the capital of SA (it's Pretoria(executive), bloemfontein judicial, cape town legislative).
 These are simple to correct, but getting the facts right is not enough on its own.
     * **Broken models**, believing that motion and acceleration must be in the same direction.
 We can address these by having them reason through examples to see contradictions.
     * **Fundamental beliefs**, such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
 These usually cannot be addressed in class, since they are deeply connected to the learner's social identity and often cannot be reasoned away.

 >Do you have any examples of "broken or misapplied models" you'd like to share?
 Do you remember how it got corrected?
 >